happypeter/LGCB/book/intro.md

 And the above rules may still fit for the more advanced books that I will bring to you in this book.
 But this book is just the "basic vocabulary of all necessay fields".

+Note that this book is very ubuntu-centric.
+There are lots of Linux distros, ubuntu is now the most popular one among individual developers.
+Playing with only one distro can effectively avoid talking about dark corners, add the possibility to do things right and build confidence.